 Crimes are categorized as a felony or as a less serious misdemeanor.
 But there are sub-categories within these two categories.
 In the case of misdemeanors, there are two basic classifications: a simple or regular misdemeanor, which is the less serious of the two, and there’s a gross misdemeanor, which is considered more serious.

 A simple misdemeanor is applied to crimes such as shoplifting or disorderly conduct.
-The Revised Code of Washington (RCW) indicates that a regular or simple misdemeanor carries a maximum sentence of up to 90 days in jail, plus a fine of no more than $1,000.
+The Revised Code of Washington (RCW) reveals that a regular or simple misdemeanor carries a fine of up to $5,000 and a maximum sentence of up to 90 days in jail.

 In the case of a more serious gross misdemeanor, such as a first-offense driving under the influence charge or a protection order violation, the maximum penalty is a fine of up to $5,000 and no more than one year in jail.